-Abstract-In this paper, we investigate the impact of individual variable-range power control on the physical and network connectivity, network capacity, and power savings of wireless multihop networks such as ad hoc and sensor networks.
-First, using previous work by Steele [18], we show that, for a path attenuation factor $\alpha = 2$ , the average range of links in a planar random network of $A m^2$ having n nodes is $\sim c \frac{\sqrt{A}}{n-1}$ .
-We show that this average range is approximately half the range obtained when common-range transmission control is used.
-Combining this result and previous work by Gupta and Kumar [8], we derive an expression for the average traffic carrying capacity of variable-range-based multihop networks.
-For $\alpha = 2$ , we show that this capacity remains constant even when more nodes are added to the network.
+Abstract-In this paper, we study the impact of individual variable-range transmission power control on the physical and network connectivity, network capacity and power savings of wireless multihop networks such as ad hoc and sensor networks.
+First, using previous work by Steele [16] and Gupta [7] we derive an asymptotic expression for the average traffic carrying capacity of nodes in a multihop network where nodes can individually control the transmission range they use.
+For the case of a path attenuation factor $\alpha = 2$ we show that this capacity remains constant even when more nodes are added to the network.
+Second, we show that the ratio between the minimum transmission range levels obtained using common-range and variable-range based routing protocols is approximately 2.
+This is an important result because it suggests that traditional routing protocols based on common-range transmission can only achieve about half the traffic carrying capacity of variable-range power control approaches.
+In addition, common-range approaches consume $\sim (1-\frac{2}{2\alpha})$ % more transmission power.
 Second, we derive a model that approximates the signaling overhead of a routing protocol as a function of the transmission range and node mobility for both route discovery and route maintenance.
-We show that there is an optimum setting for the transmission range, not necessarily the minimum, which maximizes the capacity available to nodes in the presence of node mobility.
-The results presented in this paper highlight the need to design future MAC and routing protocols for wireless ad hoc and sensor networks based, not on common-range which is prevalent today, but on variable-range power control.
+We show how routing protocols based on common-range transmission power limit the capacity available to mobile nodes.
+The results presented in the paper highlight the need to design future wireless network protocols (e.g., routing protocols) for wireless ad hoc and sensor networks based, not on common-range which is prevalent today, but on variable-range power control.